bdpiccolo/ACNC-DAME/README.md

    * Boxplots displayed with either Total Reads or Percent Abundance and rendered with the [highcharter](http://jkunst.com/highcharter/) package.*
    * All results are downloadable.

+### Instructions/Manual

+Detailed instructions can be found at the [Github repository.](https://github.com/bdpiccolo/ACNC-DAME/tree/master/Instructions)

 ### About

 This web application was built using [Shiny](http://shiny.rstudio.com/) by [RStudio](https://www.rstudio.com/) using open source software.
 It heavily relies upon functions from [phyloseq](https://joey711.github.io/phyloseq/), [vegan](https://github.com/vegandevs/vegan), and [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
 We highly endorse and encourage visiting the websites associated with these packages.